diracdeltas/spleeter4max/README.md

 ```

 on Windows, you might need to go to `C:\Program Files\Python37\Scripts`, right click on spleeter, select Properties, and under Compatibility enable `Run this program as an administrator` (https://github.com/diracdeltas/spleeter4max/issues/7).

+if it's still not working on Windows, see advice in https://github.com/diracdeltas/spleeter4max/issues/8.

+### max console says it can't find a .js file

+make sure spleeter-native.amxd is in the spleeter-native directory. it cannot be moved out of this directory or else it will break, but you can move the entire directory.

 ### it not working and i can't figure out why